Lodges and Glamping

 • Didn’t research activities or tours.

 When the time came to plan another trip, I wanted to see more of the park.
-So I planned a Grand Tour, like the first visitors did over 100 years ago.
+So I planned a Grand Tour as the first visitors did over 100 years ago.

-First I started in one area and explored before relocating to another area.
-It minimized the driving and maximized the enjoying it worked out great.
+First, I started in one area and explored it before relocating to another.
+This minimized the driving and maximized the enjoyment, and it worked out great.

 Top Places to Explore in Yellowstone